UTAH AND MENTAL DISABILITY

 - Post Traumatic Stress Disorder (PTSD)(12.15)

-In order to win disability in Utah, you must prove your mental illness falls under one of SSA’s categories.
-Each mental illness category has specific elements you must prove.
+In order to win SSD benefits in Utah, you must prove your mental illness falls under one of SSA’s rules.
+Each mental illness has certain elements you must prove.
 For example, under Major Depression, you must have symptoms that include insomnia, trouble concentrating, and memory problems.
-Also, you must show crying spells, social isolation, and suicidal thoughts.
+Also, you must show that you have crying spells and that you isolate yourself from others.
+Additionally, you may have had thoughts of suicide or even suicide attempts.

 If you have these symptoms, then you must also show they prevent you from working.
 However, you can’t just tell the SSA you have these symptoms.
 Instead, your medical records must show the symptoms and that you receive treatment for them.